 Our Achievement Badges and Special Badge consist of the following and the criteria are as follows:

-- Knowledge of the Order of St John (KSJ/408) – Compulsory Badge
+Knowledge of the Order of St John (KSJ/409) – Compulsory Badge

-- At least 2 badges from Group 1 (excluding Total Defence and Community Care)
+At least 2 badges from Group 1 (excluding Community Care and Total Defence badges)

-- At least 2 badges from Group 4 (excluding Knowledge of the Order of St John)
+At least 2 badges from Group 4 (excluding Knowledge of the Order of St John badge)

 The cadet upon achieving the Chief Commissioner's Badge, will also be awarded the Level 5 CCA points under the LEAPS 2.0 CCA points system by the school.

-- To qualify for the Deputy Chief Commissioner’s Badge, the cadet must fulfill the following requirements:
+To qualify for the Deputy Chief Commissioner’s Badge, the cadet must fulfil the following requirements:

 The cadet upon achieving the Deputy Chief Commissioner's Badge, will also be awarded the Level 4 CCA points under the LEAPS 2.0 CCA points system by the school.

-- Knowledge of the Order of St John – Compulsory badge
+Knowledge of the Order of St John (KSJ/409) – Compulsory Badge

-- At least one badge from Group 1
+At least one badge from Group 1 (excluding Community Care and Total Defence badges)

-- At least one badge from Group 4 (excluding Knowledge of the Order of St John)
+At least one badge from Group 4 (excluding Knowledge of the Order of St John badge)

 The cadet upon achieving the Commissioner's Badge, will also be awarded the Level 3 CCA points under the LEAPS 2.0 CCA points system by the school.